theiconic/ntlm-soap/README.md

 ]);
 ```

 In order to use a remote WSDL definition, you need a fileystem cache adapter.
+The client will fetch the WSDL once and store it on your filesystem.
 Example:

 ```php
 <?php